starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "Mystery as well, dear Rachel.
 Practically invented the genre."

 "There doesn't seem to be anything you don't know.
-Or did you just look at my facebook profile?"
+Or did you just look at my Facebook profile?"
 Rachel accused.

 "I knew you for four years.
 The high school's hot shot saxophone player," Jonas reminded her.